By Katie and Rustina, Contributing Writers

 How to Use:

-Rub under the nose, on your chest or feet!
+Rub under the nose, across your sinus cavities, on your chest, or even on the bottom of your feet!

 Lavender -Antiseptic healing, relaxing, pain relieving, antihistamine (safe for babies of all ages)

-Peppermint– Cooling, pain relieving, helps opens nasal passages (safe for babies over the age of two, not recommended for woman who are pregnant)
+Peppermint– Cooling, pain relieving, helps opens nasal passages (safe for babies over the age of two, not recommended for women who are pregnant)

-Rosemary– Antiseptic, helps open nasal passageways (safe on children over the age of two, not recommended for woman who are pregnant)
+Rosemary– Antiseptic, helps open nasal passageways (safe on children over the age of two, not recommended for women who are pregnant)

 Ginger– Breaks up congestion (safe for children over the age of two)